 What is the most important element that you need to protect during the whole migration process?
 It’s your data.
 The main core of your future site is nothing but your formal eCommerce database.
 Thus, it’s important that you backup your store before implementing any minor or significant changes to your website.

-Depending on the type your website platform (open-source or hosted), you can perform the back-up in several ways:
+Nevertheless, depending on the type your website platform (open-source or hosted), you can perform the back-up in several ways:

 Open-source eCommerce platform (WooCommerce, Magento, etc)